OWASP/wstg/document/2-Introduction/README.md

 > ...the cost of poor quality software in the US in 2018 is approximately $2.84 trillion...

 The framework described in this document encourages people to measure security throughout the entire development process.
 They can then relate the cost of insecure software to the impact it has on the business, and consequently develop appropriate business processes, and assign resources to manage the risk.
-Remember that measuring and testing web applications is even more critical than for other software, since web applications are exposed to millions of users through the Internet.
+Remember that measuring and testing web applications is even more critical than for other software, since web applications are exposed to millions of users through the internet.

 ### What is Testing?

-Many things need to be tested during the development life cycle of a web application, but what does testing actually mean?
+Many things need to be tested during the development lifecycle of a web application, but what does testing actually mean?
 The Oxford Dictionary of English defines "test" as:

 > **test** (noun): a procedure intended to establish the quality, performance, or reliability of something, especially before it is taken into widespread use.